kh296/dawn-vllm/README.md

   environment for installation, a tagged version of vLLM is checked out, then the vLLM software is installed:
   ```
-  # If not set before running script, VLLM_VERSION defaults to 0.15.1 on Dawn.
+  # If not set before running the installation script,
+  # VLLM_VERSION defaults to 0.15.1 on Dawn.
   git checkout ${VLLM_VERSION
   python -m pip install -v -r requirements/xpu.txt"
   python -m pip install -v -e . --no-build-isolation